 At year-end, the carrying amounts of the district's deposits with financial institutions and with the King County Treasurer were respectively \$75,000 and \$44,251,800, the warrants outstanding were \$2,354,041 and the petty cash, change funds and cash on hand totaled \$37,424.
 Total district cash and cash equivalents were \$42,010,182.
 Of this amount, \$41,344,947 were in governmental funds and \$665,235 were in fiduciary funds.
 (See Note 1).
 In addition to FDIC insurance, the district's deposits are protected by the Washington Public Deposit Protection Commission (a multiple financial institution collateral pool).
-The provision for guaranteed coverage against loss applies not only to demand deposits, but also to certificates of deposit, money market deposit accounts, and savings deposits as well as accrued interest through the date of repayment.
-Accordingly, the district's deposits are classified per GASB Statement No.3 as risk level one, insured or collateralized with securities held by the entity or by its agent in the entity's name.
+The provision for guaranteed coverage against loss applies not only to demand deposits, but also to certificates of deposit, money market deposit accounts, and savings deposits are classified per GASB Statement No.3 as risk level one, insured or collateralized with securities held by the entity or by its agent in the entity's name.